-The ambition behind the introduction of HWB was to build strong and effective partnerships, which improve the commissioning and delivery of services across the NHS and local government, leading in turn to improved health and wellbeing for local people.
+The ambition behind the introduction of HWBs was to build strong and effective partnerships, which improve the commissioning and delivery of services across the NHS and local government, leading in turn to improved health and wellbeing for local people.
 The Health and Social Care Act 2012 created a common flexible framework, by requiring the establishment of an HWB for every upper tier local authority from April 2013.

 The 2012 Act prescribes a core statutory membership of: